meshawi/Pharmacy-Management-System/CODE_DETAILS.md

 - Terms and Privacy Check: Ensures that the user agrees to the terms and - conditions and privacy policy.
 - Password Hashing: Uses SHA-256 to hash the user's password for secure storage.
 - Database Insertion: Inserts the new user's data into the users table in the database.
-- Error Handling: Catches and handles any database errors during registration.
+- Error Handling: Catches and handles any database errors during registration and Valedation.

 #### Login Route